GeoTransolver: Learning Physics on Irregular Domains Using Multi-scale Geometry Aware Physics Attention Transformer: GeoTransolver

-The physics attention mechanism pioneered by Transolver offers a high quality mechanism to deploy attention-based learning on high resolution scientific data, and especially on unstructured data: using learnable projections from state features to latent space `Physical States' provides a highly flexible mechanism for input points to learn relationships between each other, without the quadratic computational and memory behavior of full attention \cite{wu2024transolver}.
-However, since the inputs to each physics attention layer are the outputs of the previous layer only, there is no `recall' ability for fine grained attending to encode geometrical features.
-To resolve this, we introduce a modification to the physics attention layer that incorporates global and geometrical information, encoded directly to the `Physical State' latent space, referred to here as `Geometry Aware Latent Embeddings' or GALE.
+Transolver's physics attention \cite{wu2024transolver} avoids the quadratic cost of full attention by projecting input tokens onto a small set of learned \emph{slices} (latent basis vectors) and performing self-attention in that reduced space, scaling to input sizes where full self-attention is infeasible.

+This design is efficient but introduces the \emph{geometry dilution} failure mode identified in Section~1: because each layer receives only the output of the previous layer, geometric and boundary information present in the original inputs isz progressively diluted with depth.
+Later layers have no mechanism to recall fine-grained domain structure, degrading predictions in near-wall regions where boundary-layer physics depends on local geometry.
+GALE (Geometry-Aware Latent Embeddings) addresses this directly by adding cross-attention from the slice tokens to a shared context that encodes geometry and global parameters in the same slice-token space, ensuring every layer retains direct access to domain structure.

-The key deviations for a GALE layer occur after the latent state self attention, as seen in Figure \ref{fig:GALE}.
+The key deviations for a GALE layer occur after the latent state self attention, as seen in Figure \ref{fig:GALE} (left).
 The learned projections for a given layer are used in a cross-attention mechanism with the `context' embedding, learned directly from the input points and geometries.
-This cross-attention is then mixed into the output slices via a learnable parameter, allowing the model to adapt it's focus per layer towards a global context or a self-attention context, as needed.
-After the mixing, the latent points are `de-sliced' (as in Transolver \cite{wu2024transolver}) back to the input dimensionality.
+This cross-attention is then blended with the self-attention output via a learnable scalar gate $\alpha = \sigma(\eta)$, where $\eta$ is a per-layer parameter and $\sigma$ is the sigmoid function.
+This allows the model to adapt its balance between geometric context and self-attended state at each depth.
+After mixing, the slice tokens are de-sliced back to the input dimensionality as in Transolver \cite{wu2024transolver}.